 Her admirers called her “Moses” or “General Tubman,” but she was born Araminta Ross.

 It’s unclear exactly when the woman who would be known as Harriet Tubman was born, with dates ranging from 1815 to 1822.
-Historians do know that she was one of nine children born to Harriet “Rit” and Ben Ross, slaves owned by two different families on Maryland’s Eastern Shore.
+Historians do know that she was one of nine children born to Harriet “Rit” and Ben Ross, enslaved people owned by two different families on Maryland’s Eastern Shore.

 With her parents separated, Tubman’s mother struggled to keep her family together, and three of Tubman’s sisters were sold to other plantation owners.
 Tubman’s owners, the Brodess family, “loaned” her out to work for others while she was still a child, under what were often miserable, dangerous conditions.

-Sometime around 1844, she married John Tubman, a free black.
-Though Tubman remained enslaved, mixed marriages were not uncommon in the region, which had a large percentage of former slaves who had received (or bought) their manumission.
+Sometime around 1844, she married John Tubman, a free Black man.
+Though Tubman remained enslaved, mixed marriages were not uncommon in the region, which had a large percentage of formerly enslaved people who had received (or bought) their manumission.
 Shortly after her marriage, Araminta, known as “Minty” to her family, changed her name to Harriet to honor her mother.

-Tubman suffered lifelong pain and illness due to her mistreatment while a slave.
+Tubman suffered lifelong pain and illness due to her mistreatment while enslaved.

 From an early age Tubman was subjected to the beatings and abuse that were commonplace in many slave-owning homes.
 Already frail and small (she was likely no more than 5 feet tall), Tubman’s health began to deteriorate, decreasing her value to her owners and limiting her prospects for work.